The DIY Lotion Project and The Case for Natural Cosmetics

 1. Read the ingredient labels, so that you know exactly what’s in your products.

-2. Refer to apps like ThinkDirty (I use it at the store to scan barcodes of beauty products) or Skin Deep by the Environmental Working Group, which has the largest database of toxic ingredients in personal care products.
+2. Refer to apps like Many of these synthetic chemicals are skin irritants, skin penetrators, endocrine disrupters and are carcinogenic.
+ThinkDirty (I use it at the store to scan barcodes of beauty products) or Skin Deep by the Environmental Working Group, which has the largest database of toxic ingredients in personal care products.

 3. Buy non toxic brands

-- For general makeup and skincare products, Beauty Counter: They offer safe and functional skincare, body care, makeup and kids products with over 1500 banned ingredients.
+- For general makeup and skincare products: They offer safe and functional skincare, body care, makeup and kids products with over 1500 banned ingredients.
 They’re super transparent about their ingredients and formulas, and I’m personally a fan of their hydrating creams.

 - For makeup, Ilia: What started as a collection of lip conditioners has turned into a full suite of organic cosmetics.